The Safe Babies Court Team™

 - Child-Parent Psychotherapy (CPP): In CPP, the clinician seeks to heal the relationship between the child and the parent by helping the parent develop a realistic assessment of the child’s needs and abilities.
-Sitting with the parent and child, the therapist is able to draw out the parent's early experiences that may be affecting her interactions with her young child.
+Sitting with the parent and child, the therapist is able to draw out the parent's early experiences that may be affecting their interactions with their young child.

 - Understanding the Impact of the SBCT’s Work: Each SBCT evaluates its work.
 The approach is focused on bringing key participants into continuous quality improvement (CQI) and evaluation planning.
 CQI is a process for identifying areas of strength to build on in future work and challenges to address through deliberate action.